Security

 You can choose the method to use to authenticate a particular client connection based on the client host address, the database they are connecting to, and user credentials.

 YugabyteDB stores authentication credentials internally in the YB-Master system tables.
-The authentication mechanisms available to clients depend on what is supported and exposed by the YSQL, YCQL, and YEDIS APIs.
+The authentication mechanisms available to clients depend on what is supported and exposed by the YSQL and YCQL APIs.

 Read more about how to enable authentication in YugabyteDB.